reactive-python/reactpy/docs/source/guides/adding-interactivity/responding-to-events/index.rst

 It may feel weird to define a function within a function like this, but doing so allows the ``handle_event`` function to access information from within the scope of the component.
-That's important if you want to use any arguments that may have beend passed your component in the handler:
+That's important if you want to use any arguments that may have been passed your component in the handler:

 .. reactpy:: _examples/button_prints_message